curiousest/curiousest.github.io/_posts/2019-09-07-what-Im-looking-for-in-my-career.md

 * I want to understand everything about how successful tech companies work by deep diving into them
 * I want to live concurrently in China and Europe

-## My 2-5 year goals:
+## My 5 year goals:

+These clearly can't be achieved by staying in the same position for 5 years.
+They require sustained growth.

+* I want more individual contributor depth and breadth
 * I want more experience in senior/executive management
-* I want more individual contributor depth and breadth
 * I want to learn from people who are "top 10 in Europe at what they do" via recurring professional interaction

 # 2017